MoralCode/parse-opening-hours/README.md

 ```

 This has been tested using Python 3.8.5
+### Documentation
+In addition to this README, there is some documentation generated from inline documentation comments.
+This is available at htttps://moralcode.github.io/jsonify-opening-hours/
 ### Environment variables
 Setting the environment variable `OH_DEBUG` to a value of `Y` will set the root logging level to debug and will cause log entries to appear in stdout for debugging purposes